-The bench is schematically shown in Figure 2.2 with the associated signals.
+The bench is schematically shown in Figure 2.2 with all the associated signals.
 It will be first used to estimate the hysteresis from the piezoelectric stack (Section 2.1) as well as the axial stiffness of the APA300ML (Section 2.2).
-The frequency response functions from the DAC voltage u to the displacement d_e and to the voltage V_s are measured in Section 2.3.
-The presence of a non-minimum phase zero found on the transfer function from u to V_s is investigated in Section 2.4.
-To limit the low-frequency gain of the transfer function from u to V_s , a resistor is added across the force sensor stack (Section 2.5).
+Then, the frequency response functions from the DAC voltage u to the displacement d_e and to the voltage V_s are measured in Section 2.3.
+The presence of a non minimum phase zero found on the transfer function from u to V_s is investigated in Section 2.4.
+In order to limit the low frequency gain of the transfer function from u to V_s , a resistor is added across the force sensor stack (Section 2.5).
 Finally, the Integral Force Feedback is implemented, and the amount of damping added is experimentally estimated in Section 2.6.

-1Renishaw Vionic, resolution of 2.5 nm
+1Renishaw Vionic, resolution of $2.5 \, nm$

-Figure 2.2: Schematic of the Test Bench used to measure the dynamics of the APA300ML. u is the output DAC voltage, V_a the output amplifier voltage (i.e. voltage applied across the actuator stacks), d_e the measured displacement by the encoder and V_s the measured voltage across the sensor stack.
+Figure 2.2: Schematic of the Test Bench used to measured the dynamics of the APA300ML. u is the output DAC voltage, V_a the output amplifier voltage (i.e. voltage applied across the actuator stacks), d_e the measured displacement by the encoder and V_s the measured voltage across the sensor stack.